SRI-AIC/valet/docs/VRFrames.md

 and via scripts such as `vrframes.py`.
 [vrgui](./VRGui.md) will print the frame extractions to the terminal window when the selected rule is a frame statement.

-NOTE: Frames do not currently handle references to imported pattern names.